 “But it was altogether different — we didn’t land there any way.”

 Originally planned for June 5, the Allied invasion was delayed a day because of bad weather and rough seas — 6- to 7-foot waves, Russo recalled.
-Conditions were only slightly better on June 6, but President Eisenhower ordered the attack to proceed.
+Conditions were only slightly better on June 6, but General Eisenhower ordered the attack to proceed.

 Nonetheless, 5-foot waves still swept over the soldiers who spilled out of their landing craft to storm the beaches, Russo said.
 “They were high.
 If I had to swim it, I’d have never made it.
 Five-foot waves, and we’re about 600 yards away,” he recalled, adding that the seas claimed many tanks and artillery before they could reach shore.
 Tanks that did make it onto the beach were then stalled in their tracks by a thick gravel incline erected by the enemy to prevent them from scaling the hill.